cekkr/sandbox-verilog/README.md

 | `CSR_UNIT_FLUX_*` | Directional weights (`TOP`, `BOTTOM`, `SIDE`, `RETAIN`, `PREV`), a saturation threshold, and fractional coefficients for overflow feedback. |
 | `CSR_UNIT_PRESSURE_GAIN` | Fixed-point exchange rate multiplied during each pressure iteration. |
 | `CSR_UNIT_BACKPROP_*` | Learning-rate, neighbour gain, and decay factors for the gradient update primitive. |

+Program the tuple by pairing `CSR_UNIT_FLUX_THRESHOLD` with the directional weights for capability/channel, and use `CSR_UNIT_FLUX_REVERSE_{TOP,BOTTOM}` together with `CSR_UNIT_PRESSURE_GAIN` to model friction and counter-pressure.
+Bits 1 and 2 of `CSR_UNIT_CTRL` gate whether the reverse coefficients participate as friction; clear them to remove resistance on the corresponding vertical edges.

 **How the new opcodes map to the knobs**